Pirate-Crew/IPTV/README.md

 ## Disclaimer

    This program is just a demonstration.
-DO NOT USE IT FOR PERSONAL purpose
+It's not intended for personal purpose.

 ## What is this?